But, but, but...

 There you have it!
 If you love your family then you can't be a Christian!

 Luke 14:26, the 'hated' verse, seems to contradict everything else Jesus said - but do we stand on that one verse and ignore the rest?
-No. Nor should we ignore it.
+No. Nor should we ignore the problem verse.
 There is an explanation for this verse that is a 'hole nuther' Bible study, but the point is we need to look at the whole word of God to find answers to difficult scripture.

 Let me state some real absolutes that we must agree on or we can't proceed: